lirantal/express-version-request/README.md

 ### Set request version by custom HTTP query parameter

-If you wish to advise the library which query parameters to parse to extract the version:
+If you wish to advise the library which query parameter to parse to extract the version:

 ```js
 const versionRequest = require('express-version-request')